Geometric Structures on the Cochains of a Manifold: Background and Acknowledgments

 \section{Background and Acknowledgments}

 In this section we describe previous results that are related to the contents of this paper.
 My sincere apologies to anyone whose work I have left out.

-The cochain product we discuss was introduced by Whitney in \cite{Wh}.
+The cochain product we discuss in this paper was introduced by Whitney in \cite{Wh}.
 It was also studied by Sullivan in the context of rational homotopy theory \cite{DPS}, by DuPont in his study of curvature and characteristic class \cite{JD}, and by Birmingham and Rakowski as a star product in lattice gauge theory \cite{BR}.

 In connection with our result on the convergence of this cochain product to the wedge product of forms, Kervaire has a related result for the Alexander-Whitney product $\cup$ on cochains \cite{MK}.
 Kervaire states that, for differential forms $A, B$, and the associated cochains $a,b$,